emaloney/MBDataEnvironment/README.md

 When writing string expressions, you can include *text literals* within your expression.
 You can think of a text literal as an expression whose result is the same as its original form.

-When a string expression is evaluated, any text literals contained within the expression are returned as-is, while any variable references will be evaluated and replaced with their actual values.
+When a string expression is evaluated, any text literals contained within the expression are returned as-is, while any variable references will be evaluated and replaced with their resulting values.
 This is called *string interpolation*.

 For example, consider the expression: